gbrlfaria/rune-breaker/README.md

 On the other hand, classifying arrow directions is a great candidate for machine learning solutions.
 First of all, each arrow could fit inside a grayscale 60×60×1 image, which is a relatively small input size.
 Moreover, it is very convenient to gather data, since it is possible to generate 32 different sample images for each screenshot.
 The only requirement is to rotate and flip each of the four arrows in the screenshot.

 ## The Pipeline
-In this section, we will see how to create a program that classifies rune arrows.
+In this section, we will see how to put these steps together to create a program that classifies rune arrows.

 ### Overview
 First, we should define two pipelines: the **model pipeline** and the **runtime pipeline**.
 See the diagram next.